CHUCK-P/CarND-LaneLines-P1/P1_writeup.md

 My pipeline consisted of 7 steps.

-1) Do a color selection step
+1) Do a color selection step.
+For a variety of backgrounds and lighting conditions, this may be the hardest steps.
+Thresholding is difficult.

 2) Mask off early to eliminate extra processing